dsciitpatna/SAAR-Android-Client/.github/ISSUE_TEMPLATE/bug_report.md

  A clear and concise description of what the bug is.

 **Expected behavior**
  A clear and concise description of what you expected to happen.

+ **Logs**
+ Please add logs in case of any crash or applicable error.

 **Screenshots**
  If applicable, add screenshots to help explain your problem.